Smerity/aail-art/README.md

 This implementation of Prim's algorithm is also `O(n^2)` and will not scale well for large inputs.
 For tuning, use the `simplify` command line option.

-Finally, the solver allows for use of two different distance calculators: L1 and L2.
+Finally, the solver allows for use of two different distance calculators: `L1` and `L2`.
-L1 distance is commonly known as [Manhattan distance](http://en.wikipedia.org/wiki/Taxicab_geometry) and is the distance it'd take you to get from one point to another if you had to navigate via city blocks.
+`L1` distance is commonly known as [Manhattan distance](http://en.wikipedia.org/wiki/Taxicab_geometry) and is the distance it'd take you to get from one point to another if you had to navigate via city blocks.
-L2 distance can be described as the distance 'as the crow flies'.
+`L2` distance can be described as the distance 'as the crow flies'.
-Manhattan distance encourages horizontal and vertical lines which serve a particular aesthetic aim.
+Manhattan distance encourages horizontal and vertical lines which may serve a particular aesthetic aim.

     Usage: aail [options] input_image output_image